The syntax for calling a function is

 External Function Declarations

-Operators can be overloaded for any given set of types by creating a function with the name being the operator surrounded in parenthesis.
-Normal rules for function overloading apply.
+Operators can be overloaded for any given set of types by implementing their corresponding trait and creating a function with the name being the operator surrounded in parenthesis.